Call for appointment:410-706-3387 410-706-3387

-Crohn's disease is a common condition of the intestines (bowels) that affects approximately 700,000 people in the United States.
-Crohn's usually affects young adults (patients in their 20s and 30s), but can affect children and older adults as well.
-The cause of Crohn's disease is not known; however most experts agree that genetics (traits passed on from your parents), the environment, and the patient's immune system (cells that fight off infection) play an important role in the disease.
+Crohn's disease is a common condition of the intestines (bowels) that affects approximately 1.5 million people in the United States.
+Crohn's usually affects young adults (patients in their 20s and 30s),but can affect children and older adults as well.
+The cause of Crohn's disease is not known; however, most experts agree that genetics (traits passed on from your parents), the environment, and the patient's immune system (cells that fight off infection) play an important role in the disease.

 Crohn's disease can affect any part of the digestive tract: mouth, esophagus, stomach, duodenum, jejunum, ileum, colon, and anus.
 The most common area affected is the part of the small bowel called the ileum.
 The inflammation usually occurs in segments, with healthy segments of bowel in between inflamed segments.
 It is called Crohn's ileitis when only the ileum is affected.
 It is called Crohn's colitis when only the colon is affected.
 And it is called Crohn's ileocolitis when both the ileum and the colon are affected.